 お母さん, 御母さん (Okaasan)

-Like the previous meaning, it refers to the mother and in honorific language it can carry the meaning of wife.
+Just like the previous meaning, it refers to mother and in honorific language can carry the meaning of wife.

 お母さんも元気です